appledore22/ALU_Verification_IP/README.md

       See alu_test.sv The base class contain alu_test contain methods for UVM_Reporting.
 This base class is extended into alu_test_random and alu_test_add.
 The alu_test_random will randomize the opcodes while the alu_test_add will set the opcode to ADD.
 User can extend         this class (alu_test) to create there own test-cases for different opcodes.
       Also following the UVM Methodology, every testcase is given a separate sequence.
 See alu_sequence.sv

+ ### Usage
+  1. For Questasim Users -
+    Copy the repository files in your directory
+    Open Questasim
+    Type in the Transcript -
+    cd <your_directory>
+    vlib my_lib
+    vmap work my_lib
+    vlog alu_top.sv
+    vsim alu_top